About ITIF: A Champion for Innovation

 - Governments from Singapore to Sweden have developed national innovation strategies based in significant part on a framework ITIF developed and promoted in its book Innovation Economics.

-- Several U.S. states, including Connecticut, New York, and Rhode Island, also have developed innovation policies based on ITIF proposals.
+- The U.S. states of Connecticut, New York, and Rhode Island have developed innovation policies based on ITIF proposals.

 “ITIF is able to play an important role in developing policy because they work on creative solutions to break through partisan gridlock.
 We can’t move our country forward unless we work together.”